Arfeen-Yousuf/todo_list_tutorial/step_01.md

 ### Steps:

+**Step 1: Create Flutter project**

-1. Create a Flutter project **todo_list_tutorial** and open it with an IDE of your choice.
+Create a Flutter project **todo_list_tutorial** and open it with an IDE of your choice.
 I recommend VS Code or Android Studio.

+**Step 2: Update main method**

-2. Replace the contents inside main with the following code:
+Replace the contents inside main with the following code:

 ```bash
 import 'package:flutter/material.dart';